mieubrisse/personal-writing/ben-franklin-analysis/post.md

 Franklin followed in daddy's footsteps, famously developing his ["13 Virtues"](https://www.gutenberg.org/files/20203/20203-h/20203-h.htm#:~:text=These%20names%20of,Jesus%20and%20Socrates.) to achieve "moral perfection".

 Sounds cult-y, but it worked: he became known for wise advice.
-The governor of Pennsylvania - his biggest political rival at the time - [even liked to pick his brain from time to time](https://www.gutenberg.org/files/20203/20203-h/20203-h.htm#:~:text=Notwithstanding%20the%20continual,take%20my%20advice.).
+The governor of Pennsylvania - his biggest political rival at the time - [even picked his brain from time to time](https://www.gutenberg.org/files/20203/20203-h/20203-h.htm#:~:text=Notwithstanding%20the%20continual,take%20my%20advice.).

 These people brought business opportunities with them.
 They knew Franklin was a trustworthy dude with clout, so they'd ask him to do stuff in exchange for a cut of the profits.